|Center for the Production and Infection of Anopheles|

-Since Avril 2006, we have successfully established routine infection of Anopheles with P. falciparum.
-This achievement permits to address several scientific issues pertaining to the transmission of the human malaria parasite including mosquito refractoriness and vaccine developments.
-Several collaborations, within and outside the Institute, have been initiated..
-In particular, we contribute to the functional genomic analysis of the An. gambiae APL1 locus, in collaboration with Prof K. Vernick (GGIV).
+Since Avril 2006, routine infection of Anopheles with P. falciparum is being performed.
+This specificity permits to address several scientific issues pertaining to the transmission of the human malaria parasite including mosquito refractoriness and vaccine developments.
+Several collaborations, within and outside the Institute, have been initiated.
+In particular, we contribute to the functional genomic analysis of the An. gambiae APL1 locus, in collaboration with Dr K. Vernick (GGIV).
 This study demonstrated by gene-silencing assays that distinct genes of the APL1 gene family protect Anopheles gambiae against human and rodent malaria species.
 To increase research capacity for Anopheles–Plasmodium interaction studies, we are currently developing reliable procedures for in vitro production of infective P. falciparum ookinetes.

-In the context of ecological survey of the effects of the Global Climate Changes, the CEPIA contributed with national and international teams to assess the competency of wild populations of European Anopheles species to P . falciparum.
+In the context of ecological survey of the effects of the Global Climate Changes, the CEPIA contributes with national and international teams to assess the competency of wild populations of European Anopheles species to P. falciparum.

 Besides its ability to provide mosquito and parasite samples, the CEPIA is providing its expertise in Anopheles biology and functional genomics using RNA interference.
-As such, it interacts with several groups in France and Europe.
-As an example, the CEPIA has significantly contributed to the analysis of the stereoidogenesis pathways in An. gambiae.
-This led to the discovery of an yet un-described situation in insects: the high production of the insect female vitellogenic hormone by male mosquitoes and its transfer to the female during mating.
-(Pondeville et al, PNAS 2008)
+As such, it interacts with several groups in France and Europe

 Keywords: Plasmodium, Anopheles, sporozoite, oocyst, RNAi, malaria, interaction